inovait/tws-android/docs/sample.md

 #### Permissions

-Permissions from TWSView are handled natively.
-All you need to do is include the required permissions in AndroidManifest.
+Web permission are handled natively within TWSView.
+All you need to do is include the required permissions in AndroidManifest, if your web pages requires any of the following permission.

 - for camera permissions, include: `<uses-permission android:name="android.permission.CAMERA"/>` and `<uses-feature android:name="android.hardware.camera" android:required="false" />`,
 - for downloading or uploading files, include: `<uses-permission android:name="android.permission.INTERNET" />`,
 - and for accessing the users location, include: `<uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />`

+See the "permissions" Snippets Dashboard for the JavaScript implementation download/upload, camera and location access.

 When any of the permissions is triggered, a native "permissions required" modal will be shown to the user, and the permission settings will be remembered by the application.